beezwax/fmrest-ruby/README.md

 )
 ```

-You can use the `:log` option for basic request logging, see the section on
+You can also pass a `:log` option for basic request logging, see the section on
 [Logging](#Logging) below.

+`:username` is also aliased as `:account_name` to provide cross-compatibility
+with the ginjo-rfm gem.

 ### Default connection settings